andrewdash/andrewdash.github.io/_posts/projects/2019-01-17-Yelp Connections.md

 <br>
 <br>

 I, like most people my age that I know, have been using Yelp for a long time.
 It's the go-to-resource for finding bars and restaurants when travelling around to places we don't know about.
 Or within a familiar area, it's also useful for exploring new restaurants.
-But aside from finding a spot to grab food or drinks, I can't recall distinct instances where Yelp's marketing introduced a new product, made suggestions for how to use new features, or if there was really anything new with Yelp at all.
-So I decided to dive a little deeper.
+But aside from finding a spot to grab food or drinks, I can't recall distinct instances where Yelp's marketing introduced a new product/feature that made it into main stream use.
+I figured taking a closer look at Yelp could be interesting.

-After looking around the Yelp app, I learned **Yelp looks to be a comprehensive service that connects people to restaurants AND services** (like plumbing, dry-cleaners).
+After digging around the Yelp app, I learned **Yelp looks to be a comprehensive service that connects people to restaurants AND services** (like plumbing, dry-cleaners).
 It wants to let people make reservations through the app, order delivery, find deals, and more.
 There are tons of features Well beyond just the "restaurant app" we were so familiar with.

 One Yelp offering, Yelp Connections, is particularly interesting.
 It lets you view groupings of restaurants created by Yelp users that they would suggest.
 You can search by city to see what people are recommending in different spots.
 I was completely unaware that Yelp Connections was a feature, so I looked into it more.

-**Yelp Connections must be important, but why have I never heard of it?** Yelp Connections is 1 of 5 icons always present on the screen (search, delivery, me, collections, more), taking up valuable UI real-estate that could be used for something else.
+**Yelp Connections must be important, but why does it seem like a lot of people haven't heard of it?** Yelp Connections is 1 of 5 icons always present on the screen (search, delivery, me, collections, more), taking up valuable UI real-estate that could be used for something else.
 At first glance, bunch of the users who created a collection were Yelp Elite (expected, since these are the power users), but with a feature so central to the Yelp app, shouldn't it be more accessible to the every-day person?

 <br>